 How to watch BINGE: Device compatibility

 BINGE is launching in its most complete form on PC and Mac, where you log in to your BINGE account via a browser, as well as Telstra TV.
 These three options will get the full suite of features from launch day.
-You can also get BINGE on iOS, Android, Chromecast, Android TV and Apple TV, but the Surprise Me! feature will not be available at launch on these devices.
+You can also get BINGE on iOS, Android, Chromecast, Android TV and Apple TV, but the Surprise Me! feature will not be available on these devices initially.

 BINGE has revealed plans for native apps to appear on smart TVs and video game consoles.
 From what was said to us, PlayStation looks like it is the primary focus, but select smart TV support should be within 90-120 days.

 Something originally missing from BINGE was closed captions, however they are now available on all devices.
 We've got a summary of devices below, which links out to how to set up BINGE on each device.

 - Android TV (v7.0 operating system or higher)